dunbar12138/DSNeRF/README.md

 [**Project**](https://www.cs.cmu.edu/~dsnerf/) | [**Paper**](https://arxiv.org/abs/2107.02791) | [**YouTube**](https://youtu.be/84LFxCo7ogk)

-Pytorch implementation of our method for learning neural radiance fields that takes advantage of depth supervised by 3D point clouds.
+Pytorch implementation of DS-NeRF.
+DS-NeRF can improve the training of neural radiance fields by leveraging depth supervision derived from 3D point clouds.
 It can be used to train NeRF models given only very few input views.

 <p align="center">
   <img src="resources/DSNeRF_teaser_small.gif"  width="800" />